X

 | Special feature | Dose-dependent QT prolongation!
 ECG recommended. |

-To understand how citalopram works, it helps to look at the brain: nerve cells communicate via messenger substances released into the synaptic cleft.
-After signal transmission, these messenger substances are normally taken back up by the releasing nerve cell — a process called reuptake.
-Serotonin is one such messenger substance that is often at too low a concentration in depression and anxiety disorders.
+To understand how citalopram works, it helps to look at the brain: nerve cells communicate via messenger substances that are released into the so-called synaptic cleft.
+After the signal is transmitted, these messengers are normally taken up again by the releasing nerve cell – a process called reuptake.
+Serotonin is one of these messengers, which in depression and anxiety disorders is often present at too low a concentration.

-Citalopram selectively blocks the serotonin transporter (SERT) — the protein responsible for serotonin reuptake.
-With the transporter blocked, serotonin remains in the synaptic cleft longer and can stimulate the downstream receptors for longer.
+Citalopram selectively blocks the serotonin transporter (SERT) – the protein responsible for the reuptake of serotonin.
+With the transporter blocked, serotonin remains longer in the synaptic cleft and can stimulate the downstream receptors for longer.
 The result: increased serotonin activity in the brain.

-This is the question that almost all patients have at the start of therapy.
-The pharmacological answer is interesting: the increase in serotonin in the synaptic cleft occurs immediately — the SERT is blocked after the very first tablet.
-But the actual antidepressant effect only develops through an adjustment (desensitisation) of the receptors.
-The brain initially responds to the persistently elevated serotonin with a counter-regulation — it reduces the sensitivity of its own receptors.
-Only when this adjustment is complete does the full therapeutic effect emerge.
-This takes 2–4 weeks.
+This is the question that occupies almost all patients at the start of therapy.
+The answer is pharmacologically interesting: the increase in serotonin in the synaptic cleft actually happens immediately – the SERT is blocked after the very first tablet.
+But the actual antidepressant effect only arises through an adaptation (desensitisation) of the receptors.
+The brain initially responds to the persistently raised serotonin with a counter-regulation – it reduces the sensitivity of its own receptors.
+Only when this adaptation is complete does the full therapeutic effect unfold.
+That takes 2–4 weeks.

-During this adjustment period, side effects can even intensify while the antidepressant effect has not yet appeared.
-This is medically normal and not a sign that the medication isn't working.
-Important: anyone who develops suicidal thoughts during this phase must contact their doctor immediately or call the Samaritans (116 123, free, 24/7).
+In this settling-in phase, side effects can even intensify while the antidepressant effect is still absent.
+This is medically normal and not a sign that the medication is not working.
+Important: anyone who develops suicidal thoughts in this phase must contact their doctor immediately or call a crisis line (in Germany, Telefonseelsorge 0800 111 0 111, free, 24/7; in the UK, Samaritans 116 123, free, 24/7).

-Citalopram consists chemically of two mirror-image molecules: the S-enantiomer and the R-enantiomer.
+Chemically, citalopram consists of two mirror-image molecules: the S-enantiomer and the R-enantiomer.
 In pharmacology this is called a racemate.
-The antidepressant effect comes almost entirely from the S-enantiomer.
-The R-enantiomer contributes little to the effect but is partly responsible for the QT prolongation.
-For this reason, the pure S-enantiomer was developed as an independent active substance: escitalopram — equivalent antidepressant effect, half the dose, slightly lower QT risk.
+The antidepressant effect comes almost exclusively from the S-enantiomer.
+The R-enantiomer contributes little to the effect but is partly responsible for some of the QT prolongation.
+For this reason the pure S-enantiomer was developed as a separate substance: escitalopram – the same antidepressant effect, half the dose, a somewhat lower QT risk.

-Citalopram is used for various mental health conditions, with depression and panic disorder as the main indications.
-A fundamental principle applies to all indications: start low, increase slowly.
-A low starting dose of 10 mg in the first week is especially important for panic disorder — too rapid a dose increase can initially intensify anxiety.
+Citalopram is used for various mental health conditions, with depression and panic disorder being the main indications.
+The basic principle across all indications: start low, increase slowly.
+In panic disorders in particular, a low starting dose of 10 mg in the first week is important – increasing the dose too quickly can initially intensify the anxiety.

 | Indication | Starting dose | Target dose | Maximum dose |